The People and Culture of Greenland

 settlements of people of greenland

-Naaja told us a story where there was one settlement that had a population of three people.
+Naaja told us a story about one settlement that had a population of three people.

-After his son went to jail, it was simply the father living alone on the settlement at a cost of 1-million dollars a year for the Greenlandic government.
+After his son went to jail, it was simply the father living alone on the settlement at the cost of 1 million dollars a year for the Greenlandic government.

-It is a drain on the economy and the government is doing everything in their power to attract it’s citizens to the South.
+It is a drain on the economy, and the government is doing everything in its power to attract its citizens to the South.

 It offers them money to help with the move, free education, and free healthcare.